Kron4ek/Conty/README.md

 ### About Wine

-Conty releases from the releases page include `Wine-GE`, and if you build your own Conty you will get `Wine-Staging` by default (but you can change that).
+Conty releases from the releases page include `Wine-Proton`, and if you build your own Conty you will get `Wine-Staging` by default (but you can change that).

 As for prefix management, it's the same as with any other Wine build, the container does not affect it.
 The default prefix is `~/.wine`, but you can specify a custom prefix path with the `WINEPREFIX` environment variable.